maxvisser/rocketchat.github.io/_posts/2017/05/2017-05-24-announcing-zapier-integration.md

 redirect_from: /blog/announcing-zapier-integration
 ---

-Do you want to connect all of your most valued resources and use Rocket.Chat as your hub of communication?
+Do you want to connect all of your most valued resources and use Rocket.Chat as your communication hub?

 ## Fantastic idea!

-The stumbling block: you have limited development expertise and you simply cannot get Rocket.Chat's Incoming and Outgoing Integrations to work for you.
+The stumbling block: you have limited development expertise and you simply cannot get Rocket.Chat's incoming and outgoing integrations to work for you.

 Our solution for you: Rocket.Chat's Zapier Integration.